unoplatform/uno/doc/articles/using-uno-ui.md

 Localization is done through the `resw` files in the current project.
 Resources are then used using `x:Uid`.

+The Uno Platform tooling currently requires that resource files are to be named `Resources.resw`.

 See [Localize strings in your UI](https://docs.microsoft.com/en-us/windows/uwp/app-resources/localize-strings-ui-manifest).

 Note that the default language can be defined using the `DefaultLanguage` property, using an IETF Language Tag (e.g. `en` or `fr-FR`).